RobertHarlowPhD/RobertHarlowPhD.github.io/research.md

  </h3>
  <div class="collapse" id="Predictive-EEG">
   <div class="card card-body">
-    This ongoing project aims to investigate how autistic and non-autistic people process and predict the actions of others, and whether knowing the neurotype of the person being observed impacts predictive mechanisms of social perception.
-We are using electroencephalogram (EEG) recordings to measure brain waves, touch-screen computer responses, and autism questionnaires to explore how social framing and shared neurotype influence perception.
-This project is still recruiting.
-If you are interested, please email me at <a href="mailto:Robert.harlow@plymouth.ac.uk">Robert.harlow@plymouth.ac.uk</a>
+    This project aimed to investigate how autistic and non-autistic people process and predict the actions of others, and whether knowing the neurotype of the person being observed impacts predictive mechanisms of social perception.
+We are using electroencephalogram (EEG) recordings to measure brain waves, touch-screen computer responses, and autism questionnaires to explore how social framing and shared neurotype influence perceptionthrough the double-empathy framework.
+This project is still being assessed, so stay tuned for updates!
   </div>
  </div>
 </p>